php-openapi/yii2-openapi/README.md

 `NOT NULL` in DB migrations is determined by `nullable` and `required` properties of the OpenAPI schema. e.g. attribute = 'my_property'.

-- If you define attribute neither "required" nor via "nullable", then it is by default `NULL` ([opposite of OpenAPI spec](https://swagger.io/specification/v3/?sbsearch=nullable)):
+- If you define attribute neither "required" nor via "nullable", then it is by default `NOT NULL` ([as per OpenAPI spec](https://github.com/OAI/OpenAPI-Specification/blob/main/proposals/2019-10-31-Clarify-Nullable.md)):

 ```yaml
   ExampleSchema: